-Basic Patch-Press the WRITE button to load a basic patch into the edit buffer.
-The patch will not actually be written to the current program location unless intentionally written to memory in program mode using the WRITE button.
+Basic Patch-Press the Write button to load a basic patch into the edit buffer.
+The patch will not actually be written to the current program location unless intentionally written to memory in program mode using the Write button.

-Reset Globals-Select this parameter and press WRITE to reset the global parameters to their factory defaults.
+Reset Globals-Mopho does not have a full hardware reset, but select this parameter and press Write to reset the global parameters to their factory defaults.

-BalanceTweak1 - BalanceTweak4: -14...14-Adjusts the left/right output balance of each voice by approximately +/- 4 dB.
+Balance Tweak: -14...14-Adjusts the left/right output balance by approximately +/- 4 dB.

 MIDI SysEx Dump: see table-Allows dumping of Programs in SysEx format via MIDI.
-Also enables the translation of Mopho x4 programs into formats readable by other DSI synths.
-The Mopho Keyboard and Tetra voice architectures and voice program parameters are basically the same as the Mopho x4's.
+Also enables the translation of Mopho Keyboard programs into formats readable by other DSI synths.
+Tetra's voice architecture and voice program parameters are basically the same as the Mopho Keyboard's.
 The desktop Mopho's Feedback Gain is not programmable, so some tweaking of that control may be necessary to match the sound to the keyboard.
 And the Prophet's voice architecture is almost identical, but lacks the sub octave generators and feedback.

-Display MIDI Transmit Operation Current Program Dump current program Current Bank Dump all 128 programs in current bank All Banks Dump all programs in all 4 user banks Current Prog P08 Dump the current program in Prophet '08 format CurrentProgMopho Dump the current program in desktop Mopho format CurrentProgTetra Dump the current program in Tetra format Current Bank P08 Dump the current bank in Prophet '08 format CurrentBankMopho Dump the current bank in desktop Mopho format CurrentBankTetra Dump the current bank in Tetra format
+Display MIDI Transmit Operation Current Program Dump current program Current Bank Dump all 128 programs in current bank All Banks Dump all programs in all 3 banks Current Prog P08 Dump the current program in Prophet '08 format CurrentProgMopho Dump the current program in desktop Mopho format CurrentProgTetra Dump the current program in Tetra format Current Bank P08 Dump the current bank in Prophet '08 format CurrentBankMopho Dump the current bank in desktop Mopho format CurrentBankTetra Dump the current bank in Tetra format

 Press Write to start transmission.
-This feature is handy for saving programs on a computer in SysEx format, or for sending them to another Mopho x4 via a direct MIDI connection.
+This feature is handy for saving Programs on a computer in SysEx format, or for sending them to another Mopho via a direct MIDI connection.
 The dumps include Program and Bank numbers, so when received, the programs will be stored in the same location.